RemoveMyWaste/database/README.md

 # Development

-Pull requets and forks welcome.
+Pull requests and forks welcome.

 ## To create database